theobald-software/theobald-software.github.io/content/_en/yunio/server-settings.md

 ### Transport Layer Security

 Transport Layer Security (TLS) protocol allows the user to communicate with the respective service in a secure way by encrypting the communication with that service (HTTPS).
 This requires the installation of an X.509 certificate.
 For more information on TLS, see [Microsoft: Transport Layer Security Protocol](https://docs.microsoft.com/en-us/windows/win32/secauthn/transport-layer-security-protocol).

 #### Pick Certificate
 Click **[Pick Certificate]** and select an X.509 certificate from the list of available certificates.<br>
 If the certificate is not listed in the menu or in the Windows certificate store, install the X.509 certificate.
+The certificate must have *Subject Alternative Name* set.
+When activating TLS, the *Subject Alternative Name* is used as the new hostname.
+A custom hostname can be entered in the [OpenAPI](#openapi) setting.

 {: .box-note }
 **Note:** Depending on whether yunIO is hosted on a local server or a cloud environment, the procedure for certificate creation differs.